realtechsupport/cocktail/README.md

   	python3 otb_test.py

 You can now use QGIS in the base installation and enable the conda environment to access OTB functionality.
-You can also move across environments to access libraries from either environment with python scripts as outlined below (see top.sh): <br>
+You can also move across environments to access libraries from either environment with python scripts as outlined below (see vector_classify_top.sh): <br>

   	echo "Starting OTB-QGIS pipeline...\n\n"